ThinkParQ/protobuf/README.md

 ## Prerequisites

+> These prerequisites can also be setup using the `make install-tools` target, however this presumes
+> you're using a Debian based system where apt is available, and the package repositories have a
+> reasonably new version of the protobuf-compiler available.

 * Necessary development tools and / or compiler of the supported languages.
     * For Rust: https://rustup.rs/
     * For Go: https://go.dev/doc/install